prometheus/prometheus/docs/configuration/configuration.md

 services:
   [ - <string> ]

+# See https://www.consul.io/api/catalog.html#list-nodes-for-service to know more
+# about the possible filters that can be used.

+# An optional tag used to filter nodes for a given service.
+[ tag: <string> ]

+# Node metadata used to filter nodes for a given service.
+[ node_meta:
+  [ <name>: <value> ... ] ]

 # The string by which Consul tags are joined into the tag label.
 [ tag_separator: <string> | default = , ]

+# Allow stale Consul results (see https://www.consul.io/api/index.html#consistency-modes).
+Will reduce load on Consul.
+[ allow_stale: <bool> ]

+# The time after which the provided names are refreshed.
+# On large setup it might be a good idea to increase this value because the catalog will change all the time.
+[ refresh_interval: <duration> | default = 30s ]
 ```

 Note that the IP number and port used to scrape the targets is assembled as